 3 Safety Tips to Remember When Young Kids are Home

-As schools and childcare centers are closing to prevent the spread of the coronavirus (COVID-19), kids of all ages will be home for longer periods of time.
+As parents and caregivers continue to juggle work, schools, childcare, and other challenges in our ever-changing world, kids, kids of all ages will be home for longer periods of time.
 Young children ages 1-5 have lots of energy and are full of curiosity, but sometimes we find them getting into things they shouldn’t.

 Whether you’re a parent working from home or a family member, friend or neighbor helping with childcare, here are 3 tips to keep young kids safe in your home.